beerfactory/beerfactory-site/content/pages/features.rst

 BrewManager
 ===========

-BrewManager provides a lightweight ERP software for managing the whole homebrewing activity.
+BrewManager provides a lightweight ERP software for managing the whole home brewing activity.
 Features are still to be defined but this includes stock, purchases, sales, production and customer management.